atao2004/TowerDefense/README.md

 * **Hit Effects**: Both players and zombies have special effects when taking damage.

 * **Audio Features**: The game includes background music and sound effects for player movement, player attacks, player damage, and enemy damage.
+Background music will switch between 2 soundtracks when player is in combat and out of combat.

 * **User Interface**: The UI displays player health, experience points, inventory, and a pause button.